cober2019/Network-Automation/UnPackIps/README.rst

-**IpRanges**
+**UnPackIps**
 ==============

 **Description**
 --------------

-IpRanges was designed for Network Engineer to quickly unpack IP ranges.
+UnPackIps was designed for Network Engineer to quickly unpack IP ranges.
 The intention is to avoid spreadsheets, and other methods of IP importing.

 **Depedency Modules**